spring-projects/spring-framework/org.springframework.samples.petclinic/readme.txt

 By default, an embedded HSQL instance in configured.
 No other steps are necessary to get the data source up and running.

-To use HSQL as a remote database, open "src/jdbc.properties", comment out all properties in the "HSQL Embedded Settings" section, uncomment all properties in the "HSQL Settings" section.
-Start the remote HSQLDB instance in the "db/hsqldb" directory, for example using "server.bat".

 For MySQL, you'll need to use the corresponding schema and SQL scripts in the "db/mysql" subdirectory.
 Follow the steps outlined in "db/mysql/petclinic_db_setup_mysql.txt" for explicit details.